HatmanStack/SAP-C02-aws-solutions-professional/services.md

 - Analyzes network, file system, and process activity
 - Integrates with Security Hub to aggregate findings

+**Amazon CloudWatch** - Monitoring service for AWS resources and applications.

+- Metrics, logs, and events to monitor systems
+- Alarms and notifications based on defined thresholds
+- Dashboards for visualizing metrics

+CloudWatch provides real-time visibility into resource utilization, application performance, operational health, and more.
+Integrates with AWS services to collect metrics and logs.

+**AWS CloudTrail** - Tracks user activity and API usage in AWS accounts.

+- Logs deliver events related to resource provisioning and configuration
+- Integrates with CloudWatch Logs and EventBridge
+- Analyze events with CloudTrail Lake, CloudTrail Insights
+- Can aggregate logs from multiple accounts and regions

+CloudTrail provides audit history of account activity across AWS.
+It records actions taken through the CLI, SDKs, console, and services.
+Enables security analysis, resource change tracking, and compliance.

 # Storage

 **Amazon S3** - Highly scalable object storage.
 Offers different storage classes and lifecycle policies.